vipulnaik/working-drafts/eaf/donor-strategies-on-separating-how-much-from-where-to-donate.md

 various donor pledges.
 For instance:

 * The [One for the World pledge](https://www.1fortheworld.org) sets a target of at least 1% of income to donate
-* The pGiving What We Can pledge](https://www.givingwhatwecan.org/pledge/) sets a target of 10% of income to donate
+* The [Giving What We Can pledge](https://www.givingwhatwecan.org/pledge/) sets a target of 10% of income to donate
 * [The Life You Can Save pledge](https://www.thelifeyoucansave.org/take-the-pledge) allows the pledge-taker to determine a percentage, but still pegs the percentage to income
 * The [Giving Pledge](https://givingpledge.org) sets a target of 50% of lifetime wealth to donate